VideoXum: Cross-modal Visual and Textural Summarization of Videos: Introduction

 \section{Introduction}

-Traditional video summarization aims to distill the most important information from a source video to produce an abridged version for particular users and tasks.
-Typical approaches to video summarization extract essential clips or frames from a given long video \cite{apostolidis2021combining,perrett2019ddlstm, zhu2022relational,zhu2020dsnet}.
-Alternatively, the principal video content can also be summarized in natural language, e.g., video captioning~\cite{de2011vsumm, gygli2014creating,song2015tvsum}.
-However, previous works treat either video or textual summarization as separate tasks and thus ignore bridging the two modalities of summarization tasks together.
-There is an earlier attempt \cite{chen2017video} to simultaneously generate video and text summaries from long videos.
-However, the generated video and text summaries in this work are not guaranteed to be semantically aligned because the two tasks were treated as separate, and there were no paired video and text summarization data for training or testing.
+\IEEEPARstart{V}{ideo} summarization, which is known as generating a concise summary that conveys the primary parts of a full-length video, is a profound challenge for video analysis.
+Practical automatic video summarization systems have a great potential impact on numerous applications, \eg, movie trailer generation~\cite{irie2010autotrailer} and narrative generation~\cite{grabska2021application}.
+Typical approaches of video summarization extract essential clips or frames from a given long video \cite{song2015tvsum,gygli2014creating,de2011vsumm}.
+Alternatively, the principal video content can also be summarized in natural language, e.g., video captioning~\cite{zhou2018towards,xu2016msr,krishna2017dense}.
+However, previous works treat either visual or textual summarization as separate tasks and thus ignore the semantic correlation between these two modalities of summarization.
+Therefore, these methods lack the ability to generate aligned visual textual summaries.
+An earlier attempt \cite{chen2017video} seeks to simultaneously generate visual and textual summaries from long videos.
+Still, the generated visual textual summaries in this work are not guaranteed to be semantically aligned since the two tasks were treated as separate, and there were no paired video and text summarization data for training or testing.

-In this study, we first propose \textbf{VideoXum}, an enriched large-scale dataset for cross-modal video summarization.
-The dataset is built on ActivityNet Captions \cite{krishna2017dense}, a large-scale public video captioning benchmark.
-We hire workers to annotate ten shortened video summaries for each long source video according to the corresponding captions.
-VideoXum contains 14K long videos with 140K pairs of aligned video and text summaries.
-Next, our goal is to extend the traditional single-modal video summarization task to a cross-modal video summarization task, referred to as V2X-SUM, to meet the demands of broader application scenarios (e.g., movie trailer generation and narrative generation).
-According to the target modality of the generated summaries, we categorize our proposed V2X-SUM task into three subtasks:
+In this study, we first introduce a novel cross-modal video summarization task, which involves generating visual and textual summaries with semantic coherence.
+To facilitate this new task, we propose \textbf{VideoXum}, an enriched large-scale dataset for cross-modal video summarization.
+The dataset is built on ActivityNet Captions \cite{krishna2017dense}, a large-scale public video captioning benchmark consisting of 200 distinct activity categories.
+These activity classes belong to 5 different top-level video topics: ``Eating and Drinking", ``Sports, Exercises, and Recreation", ``Socializing, Relaxing, and Leisure", ``Personal Care", and ``Household".
+To ensure consistent annotations, we hire workers to annotate ten shortened video summaries for each long source video according to the corresponding captions.
+Consequently, VideoXum contains 14K long videos with 140K pairs of aligned video and text summaries.
+Our goal is to extend the traditional single-modal video summarization task to a cross-modal video summarization task.
+Fig.~\ref{fig:v2xsum} presents this novel task termed V2X-SUM (Video-to-X Summarization), where X denotes the modality of generated summaries.
+According to the target modality, we categorize the V2X-SUM task into three subtasks: